Planning & specification

 - Entities — user, post, order… what gets stored.

 - Non-goals — what you will not build in v1.
+Be explicit.

 - Definition of done — e.g. “deployed URL, login works, CRUD on X.”